 James Turrell: A Retrospective by Michael Govan, Christine Kim, Florian Holzherr, and others (Prestel, 2013)

-“If you are unfamiliar with artist James Turrell, this is your chance to be immersed in his work, which harnesses light and space to play with your perceptions.
-If you are familiar with his work, you will be dazzled by the breadth and scope of his career, from sketches and small light projects to one of the most ambitious art projects in the world, the remolding of Roden Crater in Arizona that realigns the visitor with his or her senses…and the world.” — Terry Poltrack
+“If you are unfamiliar with artist James Turrell, this is your chance to be immersed in his work, which harnesses space and light to play with your perceptions.
+If you are familiar, you will be dazzled by the breadth of his career, from sketches and small light projects to one of the most ambitious art projects in the world, the remolding of Roden Crater in Arizona that realigns the visitor with his or her senses…and the world.” — Terry Poltrack

-The Nature of Urban Design: A New York Perspective on Resilience by Alexandros Washburn, Affil.
+The Nature of Urban Design: A New York Perspective on Resilience by Alexandros Washburn, Hon.
 ASLA (Island Press, 2013)